MostAwesomeDude/construct/docs/compilation.rst

 Restrictions
 ---------------

-.. warning:: This section items are being implemented.
+.. warning:: These items are being implemented.
 Most items will be removed within next few weeks.

 Compiled classes only parse faster, building is not yet implemented (defers to core classes)